-What is Carpal Tunnel Syndrome?
+What causes Carpal Tunnel Syndrome?

-What are the symptoms?
+What are the symptoms of Carpal Tunnel Syndrome?

-How is it treated?
+How is Carpal Tunnel Syndrome treated?

 Thankfully there are some simple treatments that might help reduce your discomfort: apply an ice pack to soothe any inflammation; aim for a good posture while working – especially if it involves repetitive motions or computer use - and take regular breaks; anti-inflammatory drugs may also provide relief.

 Wrist braces with splints will support your wrist in its neutral position to prevent further curling or balling movements that aggravate the condition.
 CTS Wrist Braces can be worn at night while you sleep.